-The Governors of Springfield delegate a Governor with specific responsibility for SEND to liaise between the SENDCO, curriculum support department and the Governing Board.
+The Governors of Springfield delegate a Governor with specific responsibility for SEND to liaise between the SENDCO, Inclusion Support Department and the Governing Board.

 Areas of Need

 The 'Code of Practice' (June 2014) states that there are four main areas which cover Special Educational Needs.